Where to view A Deeply Game Dog:

 University of Virginia, Shirley and Albert Smalls Special Collections Library.
 Charlottesville.

-A Deeply Game Dog: The Sweet Science of Breeding Champions
+Books > A Deeply Game Dog: The Sweet Science of Breeding Champions

 Winner of the 2005 Ann Bremer Memorial Artists’ Book Prize at the San Francisco Art Institute, this is a look at the historical and contemporary culture of dog-fighting and breeding for “gameness”.
 Printed by letterpress, this book is bound as a classic, gentlemanly manual in a rich brown full-cloth binding.
 Approximately 8”x 6”, it includes a smaller 4”x3” removable book in a pocket.
 A Deeply Game Dog contains two found texts by different authors, culled from contemporary internet discussion groups.
 The first contains both spelling errors and advanced genetic science.
 The second (mini-book, “Jolly Jumper’s Aftercare Guide”), exhibits a strong and paradoxical morality.
 There is also a section of letter-pressed dog genealogy charts, and a portrait gallery of dogs and handlers.
 The book’s images, which are printed by letterpress as well, are from original ink drawings and etchings, all based on historical photographs and pedigree charts.
 An etching, (“Earl Tudor with Shipley’s Johnny”) is mounted as a removable frontispiece in half the edition.

 Edition of 20, 2005: $800 without etching [still available], with etching [SOLD OUT].